This week’s question comes from Claire, who asks:

 In other words, these unconventional account types were designed to benefit the broker, not you.

 I’m not some bitter trader who has it out for these brokers.
-I’m extremely pleased with my broker and have been for quite some time.
+Nor am I saying that your broker doesn’t or won’t offer exceptional service.

 In this post, I’ll answer the question of whether you can and should start trading Forex with $100.
 We’ll discuss the various account types and position sizes and I’ll also share some tips on how to determine the right account size.